kbr/fritzconnection/pypi_description.rst

     >>> fritzconnection.package_version
     0.6.5

-Because every module of the fritzconnection-package has it's own version, version-history off the package gets confusing over time.
+Because every module of the fritzconnection-package has it's own version, version-history of the package gets confusing over time.
 From now on every change of the content of the package is indicated by the the package-version.
 Every unchanged module keeps it's version.
 So i.e. the recent package-version is 0.6.5 but the fritzconnection-module is still in version 0.6 cause nothing has changed in this module since then.

 Changed with version 0.6:
 -------------------------